 Mitchell Gill began his studies at the Appalachian Ballet School under the direction of Amy Morton, and later with the Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary.
 He has studied at the summer schools of San Francisco Ballet School and Orlando Ballet, and danced professionally with Orlando Ballet II.
 He studied with Washington Ballet, performing in Septime Webre’s The Great Gatsby and WAM.
 Last season he was featured as John Darling in Bruce Steivel’s Peter Pan.

 Suzanne began her dance training at the School of the Hartford Ballet and then attended Butler University in Indianapolis where she received her degree in Dance and Arts Administration.
-In 2007 Suzanne participated in the National Choreographers Initiative in Irvine, CA, performing Edwaard Liang’s Untitled II and Jerry Opdenaker's Fragments.
-Now in her 14th season with Eugene Ballet Company, Suzanne has been featured as Edith Frank in Mauricio Wainrot’s Anne Frank, the title role in Toni Pimble’s Red Pony, in George Balanchine’s Who Cares?, as Calliope in Melissa Bobick’s Apollo and as Clara in The Nutcracker.
+Now in her 15th season with Eugene Ballet Company, Suzanne has been featured as Edith Frank in Mauricio Wainrot’s Anne Frank, the title role in Toni Pimble’s Red Pony, in George Balanchine’s Who Cares?, as Calliope in Melissa Bobick’s Apollo and as Clara in The Nutcracker.
 An instructor with Eugene Ballet Academy, Suzanne is an ABT® Certified Teacher, successfully completing the ABT® Teacher Training Intensive in Primary through Level 5 of the ABT® National Training Curriculum.
 Suzanne is also a co-creator of the local interactive performing group #instaballet.
-Last season Suzanne choreographed her first ballet for the company, Look, an outstanding success.
+In 2016, Suzanne choreographed her first ballet for Eugene Ballet, Look, and created a second ballet, The Surrounding Third, for the company last season.
+In July she was one of 4 choreographers chosen from throughout the United States to participate in the National Choreographer’s Initiative in Irvine, CA.

 Born in Eugene, Victoria began her professional ballet training in Portland, OR, and continued her studies at the Royal Winnipeg Ballet School Professional Division, graduating in 2007.
 Since joining Eugene Ballet Company, she has had the pleasure of performing in Gerald Arpino’s Light Rain, Septime Webre’s Fluctuating Hemlines, as Arabian in The Nutcracker and as the Russian Dancer, Pas de Trois and Lead Swan in Swan Lake.
 In the 2015/16 season Victoria was featured as the Fairy Godmother in Cinderella and as Mrs. Walker in Toni Pimble’s premiere of Tommy the Ballet.
 Last season Victoria was featured in Carmina Burana, danced the White Cat and the Fairy of Generosity in The Sleeping Beauty and the lead role of Daisy Buchanan in Pimble’s The Great Gatsby.

 Yamil studied with The Sarasota Ballet School with teachers Isabel and Javier Dubroc, Pavel Fomin and Wendy Johnson.
 He danced with Sarasota Ballet and Miami Classical Ballet and as guest artist with Brandon School of Dance Arts in the role of Basilio in Baryshinikov’s Don Quixote.
-In 2014 he won first place in the classical senior men’s division of the 2014 Youth American Grand Prix in Atlanta, Georgia.
-Last season Yamil danced the role of the Bluebird in The Sleeping Beauty, Pulcinella in The Nutcracker and was featured in Suzanne Haag’s Look.
+In 2014 he won first place in the classical senior men’s division of the 2014 Youth American Grand Prix in Atlanta, Georgia, and in 2017 he competed in the Moscow International Ballet Competition.
+Yamil’s repertoire with the Eugene Ballet includes peasant pas in Giselle, the Bluebird in The Sleeping Beauty, Pulcinella in The Nutcracker and he was featured in Stephanie Martínez’s Wandering On and Suzanne Haag’s Look.

 Beth hails from Florida and began her training at Pofahl Studio.
 She is a graduate of The HARID Conservatory where she received the Rudolf Nureyev Education Fellowship.
 Her International experience includes festivals in Japan and Brazil, and finishing in the top 12 of the Senior Women’s Category at the 2012 Varna International Ballet Competition in Bulgaria.
 She has worked for Alaska Dance Theatre, Eglevsky Ballet, as a Principal with Dance Alive National Ballet, and has performed Kim Tuttle’s ballet Dream for HSH Prince Albert II of Monaco.
 Since joining EBC in 2013, Beth’s featured roles in Toni Pimble’s ballets include Princess Florine in The Sleeping Beauty, the roasted swan in Carmina Burana, Jordan Baker in The Great Gatsby, Clara in The Nutcracker, Stepsister Clarinda in Cinderella and Tinkerbell in Bruce Steivel’s Peter Pan.
 This past summer she performed new works by Tom Gold and Stephanie Martinez at the National Choreographers Initiative, and was featured in new ballets by Amy Seiwert, Nicole Haskins and Val Caniparoli with Amy Seiwert’s Imagery in San Francisco.